There’s a wealth of valuable material out there. And it’s all free.

 This channel is run by The Major Projects Association, whose website is at MajorProjectsKnowledgeHub.net

 Largely, the content of this channel is made up of interviews with established PMs.
 Think of it as short, sharp, video podcasts.

 This channel is woefully undiscovered.
 It has a lot of content with some real gems.
 There’s content here for project managers of all levels of experience.
 And you don’t need to be working on Major Projects.
 Go check it out today.

 Not because these channels are great – they don’t offer much – but because the organizations are important in a plural PM world…

 The Agile Business Consortium is one of the main organizations that promotes Agile Project Management.

 It is, therefore, surprising just how impoverished this channel is.
-With nothing posted in the last 7 months, the channel is clearly lacking love.
+With nothing posted in the last 6 months, the channel is clearly lacking love.
 But they do go through bursts of adding content and the burst of one-hour training videos in early 2021 added a lot of archive value to this channel.
 Were it not for these, I’d have dropped the channel from my listing!

-I’ve put it in the main list only because of two reasons:
+I’ve kept it in the main list only because of two reasons:

 This site is run by rivals, scrum.org, and the contrast with their rivals cannot be starker.
 Frequent posts and a good following lead to a channel with many great videos.